| Place | Rain (24h) | Sun | Humidity Hum. | Wind | |

 1901Summary

 Quercus boyntonii is a rare North American species of oak in the beech family.
-At present, it is found only in Alabama, although historical records say that it formerly grew in Texas as well.
-It is commonly called the Boynton sand post oak or Boynton oak.
+At present, it is found only in nine counties in central Alabama, although historical records say that it formerly grew in Texas as well.
+It is commonly called the Boynton sand post oak, Boynton oak, or Alabama sandstone oak.
 Quercus boyntonii is a rare and poorly known species.
 It is a shrub or small tree, sometimes reach a height of 6 meters (20 feet) but usually smaller.
-Leaves are dark green, hairless and shiny on the upper surface, covered with many gray hairs on the underside....read more on Wikipedia.
+Leaves are dark green, hairless and shiny on the upper surface, covered with many gray hairs on the underside.
+The oak grows along glade margins on sandstone outcrops in the pine-oak-hickory woodland.
+The tree is threatened by fire suppression, land use changes, invasive competition (including Pyrus calleryana, Nandina, and privet), and introgression with other oaks....read more on Wikipedia.

 Climate